When is Strictly: The Christmas Countdown on TV?

 Strictly Come Dancing will be back this Christmas for some festive fun!

-The 2020 series of Strictly Come Dancing is currently in full swing, with just weeks to go before the show’s mid-December final.
+As the 2020 series of Strictly Come Dancing wraps up, all eyes are on the BBC’s Christmas schedule for a festive dose of dancing this year.

-While many are dreading the end of this year’s competition, fans are in luck – Strictly is returning for a festive special alongside the likes of Doctor Who, Call the Midwife and The Vicar of Dibley this holiday season, although it’s set to look a little different amidst the pandemic.
+And there’s great news for Ballroom fans as the BBC will air a special look-back over the years on Christmas Day.

-Strictly: The Christmas Countdown will take viewers back through the last 16 years of the long-running entertainment series, revealing the most memorable dance routines of all time.
+Strictly: The Christmas Countdown will take viewers through 16 years of the hit show and will reveal some of the most iconic performances of all time.

 Here’s everything you need to know about Strictly: The Christmas Countdown.